r4gus/keylib/README.md

-FIDO2 compatible authenticator library written in [Zig](https://ziglang.org/) with __zero dynamic allocations__.
+FIDO2 compatible authenticator and client library written in [Zig](https://ziglang.org/).
+The authenticator part requires __zero dynamic allocations__.

 > We track the latest stable release of Zig (`0.12.0`)

-If you want to see an example on how to use keylib, check out [PassKeeZ](https://github.com/r4gus/keypass).
+If you want to see an example on how the library could be used, check out [PassKeeZ](https://github.com/r4gus/keypass).

 ## QA